-EXPOSURE PATHWAY AND/OR SAMPLE NUMBER OF REPRESENTATIVE SAMPLES AND SAMPLE LOCATIONS (a) SAMPLING AND COLLECTION FREQUENCY TYPE AND FREQUENCY OF ANALYSIS 4.
+EXPOSURE PATHWAY AND/OR SAMPLE NUMBER OF REPRESENTATIVE SAMPLES AND SAMPLE LOCATIONS ^(a) SAMPLING AND COLLECTION FREQUENCY TYPE AND FREQUENCY OF ANALYSIS 4.
 INGESTION a.
-Milk Samples from milking animals from at least one location within 10 miles distance having the highest dose potential, if available. (h) Monthly in the first half of the month.
-Gamma isotopic (d)(k) and I-131 analysis monthly.
+Milk Gamma isotopic ^{(d)(k)} and I-131 analysis monthly.
 Samples from location within 10 miles distance where milking animals are known to be on pasture.
 If unavailable, collect an additional sample from the location with the highest dose potential, if available. (h) Monthly during the grazing season, in the second half of the month.
-Gamma isotopic (d)(k) and I-131 analysis monthly.
-Sample from milking animals at a control location greater than 30 km (18.6 miles) and in a sector not likely to be influenced by CGS.
-(I) Monthly Gamma isotopic (d)(k) and I-131 analysis monthly.
+Gamma isotopic ^{(d)(k)} and I-131 analysis monthly.
+Sample from milking animals at a control location greater than 30 km (18.6 miles) and in a sector not likely to be influenced by CGS. ^(I) Monthly Gamma isotopic ^{(d)(k)} and I-131 analysis monthly.